 How much caffeine does oolong tea contain compared to coffee

-Even if tea in some cases contains as much caffeine as a cup of coffee, the effect is much gentler and lasts a little longer.
+Even if tea contains a similar amount of caffeine as a cup of coffee in some cases, the effect is much more gentle and lasts a little longer.

-In total, tea leaves contain significantly less caffeine than coffee beans.
-In addition, the caffeine dissolves from the ground coffee faster than from the tea leaves.
+Overall, tea leaves contain significantly less caffeine than coffee beans.
+In addition, the caffeine dissolves more quickly from the ground coffee than from the tea leaves.

 That also explains why high quality oolong tea from whole tea leaves is preferable.
-Because if you only brew it for a short time, the aromas are first released from the tea leaves.
-The longer you let the tea leaves steep or the more often you brew the tea, the more you will feel the effects of the caffeine.
+Because if you brew it only briefly, the aromatic substances are released from the tea leaves first.
+The longer you let the tea leaves steep or the more often you brew the tea, the stronger you will feel the effects of the caffeine.

-In the past, this stimulant was also known as tein, but various studies have now shown that the active ingredient in tea leaves is identical to the caffeine in coffee beans.
+In the past, this stimulant was also called theine, but various studies have now shown that the active ingredient in the tea leaves is identical to the caffeine in the coffee bean.

-If, on the other hand, you drink a cup of espresso, the body immediately gets a caffeine boost and adrenaline flows through the veins.
+If, on the other hand, you drink a cup of espresso, your body immediately gets a caffeine boost and adrenaline flows through your veins.

 This table gives a rough overview of how much caffeine is contained in the individual drinks in comparison: